WhatLibrarian/Presentations/ccweek1.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 ___
-# Introduction
+# Introduction ~ What the Internet Allows, Copyright Prevents
-what the internet allows, copyright prevents
+## Why Creative Commons
+A Summary for the Curious
 ___
+# Guiding Question

-# the fundamental tension the creators of CC were trying to resolve
+## What was the fundamental tension the creators of Creative Commons licensing were trying to resolve.
+A Creative Commons license is a legally binding copyright license created in the early aughts.
+It came into existence due to the human made tension between the technical possibilities of the World Wide Web and the existing legal structure of terrestrial governments.

+This video illustrates this tension

 Creative Commons is tax-exempt organization dedicated to resolving the fundamental tension created by the 105 U.S. Congress through their legislation of ...
 ___
 # the Copyright Term Extension Act,